Frequently Asked Questions

 Where will the face to face meeting take place?

-Face-to-face appointments will occur at one of our clinic in Chester.
+Face-to-face appointments will occur at Chester Psychology Services, a clinic in the Hoole are of Chester.
 We are also able to complete assessments in your child\s school where this agreed by the school and felt to be appropriate.
-When you book, we will send you full details of the clinic location, including parking, facilities and maps.

 How will online sessions take place?